TimNEverett/supaqueue/add-ons/job_dependencies/readme.md

 ### Features

-- support for 1-1, many-1, 1-many, or many-many depencies between jobs
+- support for 1-1, many-1, 1-many, or many-many dependencies between jobs.
 - jobs can depend on jobs from any queue.

+### Installation

+1. Install base supaqueue in your project.
+2. Run `job_dependencies.sql` in your project (via dashboard, psql or migrations)

+### Usage

+Add the jobs to a queue in supaqueue and delay their execution by setting their status to `null`.

+Create dependencies between jobs by adding records to the `supaqueue.job_dependencies` table.
+When creating dependencies, set the `source` as the id of the job that needs to execute first.
+Set the `target` as the id of the of the job that needs to wait for the source job to complete.

+Lastly, update the status of your jobs to `pending` and call the `supabaqueue.process_jobs()` function to begin processing the jobs.

 ### Example: Document Summarization Pipeline